 "Conifer" is an arboricultural term meaning, literally, a cone-bearer (such English words as "refer" and "aquifer" also use the FER Latin root, meaning "to bear").
 Trees and shrubs that fall into this category reproduce by forming a cone rather than a flower as a container for their seeds.
 It is this fact regarding reproduction that points us to the difference between evergreens and conifers.
 The corresponding adjective is "coniferous."

 Most conifers are evergreens, but not all of them are.

 - Hinoki cypress trees (Chamaecyparis obtusa)

 - Colorado blue spruce trees (Picea pungens)

 - Japanese dwarf pine trees (Pinus parviflora 'Arnold Arboretum Dwarf')

 While there is overlap between the two botanical classifications, "conifer" and "evergreen," their definitions actually address separate issues.
 The former pertains to means of reproduction (the cone); the latter, by contrast, pertains to the nature of a tree's leaves (or "needles").

-Perhaps the best-known example of the fact that not all conifers are evergreens is the larch or "tamarack" tree (Larix laricina).
+Perhaps the best-known example of the fact that not all conifers are evergreens is the larch tree (Larix laricina), also known as the "tamarack" tree.
 In summer, tamarack looks like it would be one of the evergreens, because it bears green needles.
 But this conifer is a deciduous tree.
 It even bears fall foliage, as the needles turn yellow in autumn.